Last Updated on August 25, 2023

 How good is that sofa (above) from Four Hands?
 This one also caught my eye.
 The shape is bonkers good and kinda reminds me of Chiclets – remember those?

 Below is the entrance to the Verellen showroom.
-It’s warm, cozy, minimal — legit the trifecta of all the trends to watch for in 2022.
+It’s warm, cozy, minimal — legit the trifecta of all the trends to watch for.
 Raise your hand if you’d like to hang out on this sectional with me.

 The wavy oversized mirror (below) from Four Hands Furniture is a statement maker yet completely minimal in its own way.
 Also, note the warm wood tones again.
 It was everywhere.

-So what do you think of these new home decor trends for 2022?
+So what do you think of these new home decor trends?
 Are you all in?
 I sure am, and I’m trying to figure out how to incorporate them into my home interiors today.
-I’m definitely here for them minimalism now that we’ve ripped out the built-ins in the living room.
+I’m definitely here for the minimalism now that we’ve ripped out the built-ins in the living room.
 Leave your opinions in the comment section below.
 I’d love to hear your thoughts!